Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

-Each edge has a variable attribute \verb|support| equal to its growth value, so $e.\verb|support|$ is initialised as $0~\forall e \in E$.
-Since processing is done at nodes rather than edges we can for each edge pick one of its endpoints, say the one with the lower \verb|ID|, to be responsible for storing its \verb|support|.
-The set of edges a node is responsible for, is then the \emph{owned edges}:
+Each edge has a variable attribute \verb|growth| equal to its growth value, initialised as $0~\forall e \in E$.
+We restrict growth values to $`{0, \frac12, 1}$ and leave granularising for future work, but allow UF under circuit-level noise to grow along the diagonal edges as we found this gave a $1.5 \times$ improvement to the threshold.
+Since processing is done at nodes rather than edges we can for each edge pick one of its endpoints, say the one of the lower \verb|ID|, to be responsible for storing its \verb|growth|.
+The set of edges a node is responsible for, is then the \emph{owned edges}